While warehouse suit stores used to be the go-to place for men to purchase a suit, times have changed, and options have become much better.

 When researching suits, we found that most made from quality materials began at the $300 price point.

-Those less than $300 tended to rely on a mix of polyester and rayon – both are man-made fabrics which aren’t nearly as comfortable as some of the natural fabrics of wool, cotton, or linen.
+Those less than $300 tended to rely on a mix of polyester and rayon – both are man-made fabrics that aren’t nearly as comfortable as some of the natural fabrics of wool, cotton, or linen.

 How do I choose a suit?